Prof. Dr. Sheng-Lung HUANG

 Dr. Huang is a senior member of the IEEE.
-He served as the Chairman of IEEE Photonics Society Taipei Chapter, 2005~2006, and was a Topical Editor of Optics Letters in the area of optical measurements, components, and devices, 2005~2011.
+He served as the Chairman of the IEEE Photonics Society Taipei Chapter, 2005 - 2006, and was a Topical Editor of Optics Letters in the area of optical measurements, components, and devices, 2005 - 2011.
 He has served as a steering board member of the European Master of Science in Photonics (EMSP) consortium.
 Dr. Huang was the recipient of Ministry of Education Outstanding University/Industry Cooperation Award, 1997.
 He has jointly awarded with his students on Chimei Innovation Excellence Award (2010) and Optical Communications Elite Award (2005).

 Fields of specialty:

 - Broadband light sources for optical coherence tomography

 All living things are made of cells.
 Most living organisms are single cells; others, such as human bodies, are vast multicellular cities with an aggregation of more than 10 billion cells.
 Non-invasive and high speed imaging of cells and tissues with sub-micron resolution could help unveil functions of living organisms, and facilitate early disease/cancer diagnosis, new drug development, etc. This lecture will start from a brief introduction of the optical coherence tomography technology, followed by examples of single cell analyses, in vivo epidermis and dermis evaluation, and end up with clinical scleroderma early diagnosis.